sara-nl/clouddocs/Windows.markdown

 1. **On the Windows VM:** Again, on the next screen, click on _Scan_ if the list of detected drivers is not updated.
 Then install the driver.
 At this point, the originally white area shows one entry: your disk.
 1. **On the Windows VM:** You can finally click on the drive to get Windows installed on it.

-You can continue with the rest of the Windows process normally.
+You can continue with the rest of the Windows installation process normally.

 ## Configure the contextualization